Idaho Falls Idaho Temple: Temple president

+Since its dedication in 1945, the Idaho Falls Idaho Temple has been overseen by a series of temple presidents, many serving for a term of three years.
+The first temple president was David Smith, who served from 1943 to 1949.

-A notable president of the temple is John H. Groberg (2005–08).
-Groberg's parents, Delbert V. and Jennie Groberg, also served as president and matron of the temple from 1975-1980.
+A notable temple presidentis John H. Groberg (2005–08).
+Groberg's parents, Delbert V. and Jennie Groberg, also served as president and matron of the temple from 1975 to 1980.

+As of 2022, Patrick Michael Poston is the current temple president.